2122-5ahif-nvs/02-microproject-rieserfelix/README.md

 ## Description

-    It's an Webprogram which uses CRUD Functions.
+    It's a Webprogram which uses CRUD Functions.
 Swagger is the tool for the documentation.
 For the Testing we use http-request.

     The Project is a Jewelerstore where a costumer can buy products.